 How to draw Plankton

-Ahoy, Doodleers!
-Today we’re zooming in on the tiniest troublemaker in Bikini Bottom—Plankton!
-This sneaky little villain from SpongeBob SquarePants may be small, but he’s packed with personality (and a serious grudge against the Krusty Krab).
-In this easy step-by-step drawing guide, you’ll learn how to capture Plankton’s one-eyed scowl, wiggly antennae, and mischievous grin.
-Perfect for beginners or any SpongeBob fan looking to add a bit of evil genius to their sketchbook.
+Today we're drawing the tiniest troublemaker in Bikini Bottom—Plankton!
+This little guy may be small, but he's packed with personality (and a serious grudge against the Krusty Krab).

 Quick Tip: Always start your drawing lightly with a pencil—this way, you can easily erase any little mistakes, and your final artwork will look clean, neat, and totally awesome!